somework/p2p-path-finder/README.md

   provides iteration, slicing and `jsonSerialize()`/`toArray()` helpers so you can pipe the results straight into response DTOs or JSON encoders.【F:src/Application/PathFinder/Result/SearchOutcome.php†L9-L71】【F:src/Application/PathFinder/Result/PathResultSet.php†L1-L205】

-Support services that exist only to back the façade&mdash;for example `OrderSpendAnalyzer`, `LegMaterializer` and `ToleranceEvaluator`&mdash;are marked with `@internal` annotations and should not be depended upon directly by userland code.
+Support services that exist only to back the facade&mdash;for example `OrderSpendAnalyzer`, `LegMaterializer` and `ToleranceEvaluator`&mdash;are marked with `@internal` annotations and should not be depended upon directly by userland code.
 They are omitted from the generated API reference to reinforce that they may change without